AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

    ancestor submenu triggers and sections.
 4. The first enabled root-level item claims `tabindex="0"` (or the `default_focused_key` item);
    everything else renders `tabindex="-1"` and the runtime moves the roving tab stop.
+5. Leading static icons receive the `itemIcon` slot class, adjacent plain text is wrapped like the React `Text` component, and `hasLeadingIcon` class/data state is propagated to the containing root or submenu `<ul>` for consistent indentation.
+The item wrapper and content span emit the shared `data-apui-menu-item-content-wrapper` and `data-apui-menu-item-content` markers used by `Menubar.css.ts` to space leading icons.

 Section separators are decided *after* pruning (`is_first` = parent frame count at render time), so a pruned first section never leaves a leading separator behind.